Kings Heath railway station: Reopening

-Since the late 2000s, proposals have been made to re-open the station, along with others on the Camp Hill Line, for passenger use.
+Since the late 2000s, proposals have been made to re-open the station, along with others on the Camp Hill line, for passenger use.

 In 2019, the project to re-open the stations at Moseley, Kings Heath, and Hazelwell received £15 million in Government funding, with construction due to start in 2020 and aimed for completion in time for the 2022 Commonwealth Games, though this was delayed by the coronavirus pandemic.
 In March 2021 it was announced that funding had been found for the project, with an opening date expected in 2023.

-Construction work on the three new stations started in late 2022 and they are due to reopen in December 2023.
+Construction work on the three new stations started in late 2022.
+The reopening of the line has been hit by delays and the West Midlands Combined Authority is now aiming to reopen the station for passenger use by early 2026.

+It was announced in the Birmingham Mail that the station would receive the running-in board that was removed from the old station's signal box when the goods facilities were closed and the box switched out.